sholtomaud/phd/Literature Review/litrev.md

 A review was conducted of literature with the aim of gathering requirements for a system of risk governance applied to groundwater and Coal Seam Gas operations.
 The review covers both current concepts and models regarding the governance of risk within Australia, and also the type of technology and development methods which might be used to accommodate the identified requirements.
 It was found that there are many different approaches to risk that are relevant to a governance system, and that these increase the complexity of development.
 Moreover, that the legacy methods of system development are costly and have not meet user requirements.

-# Purpose and Goals

-Within the context of these goals, the purpose of this literature review then is to identify the appropriate requirements for an unconventional energy production risk governance information technology.
-Whilst the technology might be generically engineered to address risk governance over any environmental or technical asset, it is applied to a specific asset at risk which is groundwater.

-* Ability to translate different data models from vendor and non-vendor based systems into one system
-* Flexible schema to accommodate unstructured data (NoSQL)
-* Able to accommodate data analysis of large data sets (BigData)
-* Off-line field data entry
-* Data-driven UI
-* Risk visualisation and data reporting

 # Introduction

 In the last few years unconventional energy (UE) ^[Unconventional energy in the Australian context, generally refers to gas held in shale or coal formations (CSG), along with what is known as "tight gas" [@taylor_australias_2012, p.7].], including unconventional natural gas development (UNGD) [@werner_environmental_2015] production, has been considered a significant potential economic resource for Australia.
 However it is a potential that faces significant resource, market, governance and environmental challenges [@mcdine_east_2015].
 The potential benefits therefore need to be placed within a diverse array of risk contexts.